-The disposal of any waste or surplus eggs comes under the control of the Animal By-Products Regulations, which control any eggs that are not sent for processing within the food or non-food industries.
-You are not permitted to dispose of whole or parts of eggs as general waste, use them for land spreading or send them to landfill.
+You must dispose of any waste or surplus eggs in line with the Animal By-Products Regulations, which control any eggs that are not sent for processing within the food or non-food industries.

-Every part of an egg is considered at least as Category 3 waste - ie low risk, although in some the high risk Category 2 might apply - eg eggs from hens showing signs of transmissible disease - which places further restrictions on disposal options.
+Every part of an egg is considered at least as Category 3 waste (low risk).
+In some cases the high risk Category 2 may apply to eggs from hens showing signs of transmissible disease which places further restrictions on disposal options.

 Eggs and egg products for import and export need to be classified with a commodity code.

-The European Community has drawn up a list of third countries from which EU member states may import eggs for human consumption.
+The European Community publishes a list of countries from which EU member states may import eggs for human consumption.
 You are not allowed to import eggs from countries not on the list.